ubadineke/superteam-vietnam-ai/README.md

 You can watch a live demo of this application in action on YouTube.
 The demo showcases the core features and functionality of the LLM-powered system.

 [Watch the Live Demo on YouTube](https://youtu.be/WVna-djLfUk)

+## Current Deployment Status and Next Steps

+The bot is not currently deployed due to the lack of available servers to host the Llama3 model.

+Also as this is an MVP, the architecture and codebase are flexible and open to future modifications.